Statistics & Probability

 Range = Max − Min | Variance = Σ(xᵢ − Mean)² / n | Standard Deviation = √Variance

-Range gives a quick spread estimate; SD/Variance are used when the question asks about consistency or variation.
+Compute range for a quick spread check; switch to SD or variance when the question asks about consistency or data spread.

 Basic Probability